Engineering 8 min read

-Complete Blog System Implementation in Astro 4.8 - A Comprehensive Approach Including AI Translation and E2E Testing
+Full Implementation of a Blog System in Astro 4.8 - A Comprehensive Approach Including AI Translation and E2E Testing

-Record of implementing a high-performance blog system based on Astro Content Collections.
-This explanation covers the comprehensive development process, including AI automatic translation using the Google Gemini API, Playwright E2E testing, and rate limiting features.
+A record of the implementation of a high-performance blog system based on Astro Content Collections.
+Explains the comprehensive development process, including AI automatic translation using the Google Gemini API, Playwright E2E testing, and rate limiting features.

 Overview

-In a recent development, we’ve implemented a comprehensive blog system based on Astro 4.8.7.
-This system goes beyond simple Markdown display, offering a modern technical blog platform with features like AI auto-translation, end-to-end testing, and functionalities geared towards full-scale operation.
+In a recent development, we’ve implemented a comprehensive blog system built on Astro 4.8.7.
+This system is a modern technical blog platform, encompassing not just Markdown display but also features like AI auto-translation, E2E testing, and functionalities geared towards full-scale operation.

 Technical Stack